-(1) The General Assembly hereby declares that proposals for mandated health benefits or mandated health insurance coverage should be accompanied by adequate, independently certified documentation defining the social and financial impact and medical efficacy of the proposal.
-To that end the council, upon receipt of such requests, is hereby authorized and directed to contract with individuals, pursuant to the selection procedures for vendors set forth in section 16, who will constitute a Mandated Benefits Review Panel to review mandated benefits proposals and provide independently certified documentation, as provided for in this section.

-(2) The panel shall consist of three senior researchers, each of whom shall be a recognized expert, one in health research, one in biostatistics and one in economics research.
+- (1) The General Assembly hereby declares that proposals for mandated health benefits or mandated health insurance coverage should be accompanied by adequate, independently certified documentation defining the social and financial impact and medical efficacy of the proposal.
+To that end the council, upon receipt of such requests, is hereby authorized [and] to conduct a preliminary review of the material submitted by both proponents and opponents concerning the proposed mandated benefit.
+If, after this preliminary review, the council is satisfied that both proponents and opponents have submitted sufficient documentation necessary for a review pursuant to paragraphs (3) and (4), the council is directed to contract with individuals, pursuant to the selection procedures for vendors set forth in section 16, who will constitute a Mandated Benefits Review Panel to review mandated benefits proposals and provide independently certified documentation, as provided for in this section. - (2) The panel shall consist of [three] four senior researchers, each of whom shall be a recognized expert[, one in health research, one in biostatistics and one in economics research.]: